 We cannot predict whether or when these or other recently enacted healthcare initiatives will be implemented at the federal or state level or how any such legislation or regulation may affect us.
 For instance, the payment reductions imposed by the Affordable Care Act and the changes to reimbursement amounts paid by Medicare for tests such as ours based on the procedure set forth in PAMA, could limit the prices we will be able to charge or the amount of available reimbursement for our tests, which would reduce our revenue.
 Additionally, these healthcare policy changes could be amended or additional healthcare initiatives could be implemented in the future.
-For instance, there is uncertainty regarding the continued effect or the Affordable Care Act in its current form following the results of the 2016 U.S. presidential election and in light of the policies of the current administration, which has threatened to repeal, replace or change the Affordable Care Act.
-Further, the impact on our business of the expansion of the federal and state governments' role in the U.S. healthcare industry generally, including the social, governmental and other pressures to reduce healthcare costs while expanding individual benefits, is uncertain.
-Any future changes or initiatives could have a materially adverse effect on our business, financial condition, results of operations and cash flows.
+For instance, there is uncertainty regarding the continued effect of the Affordable Care Act in its current form and in light of the policies of the current administration and members of Congress, which have threatened to repeal, replace or change the Affordable Care Act.
+President Trump has signed two Executive Orders and other directives designed to delay the implementation of certain provisions of the Affordable Care Act or otherwise circumvent some of the requirements for health insurance mandated by the Affordable Care Act.
+Concurrently, although Congress has not passed comprehensive repeal legislation, at least two bills affecting the implementation of certain taxes under the Affordable Care Act on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."
+In December